driver1998/HookCoreAppWinUI/README.md

 You'll need to write your own entrypoint (`main` method).
 As the auto-generated one will not work in UWP.
 Namely, you'll need to use `MTAThread` instead of `STAThread`.

-Just load this dll before `Microsoft.UI.Xaml.Application.Start`, like this:
+Then, just load this dll before `Microsoft.UI.Xaml.Application.Start`, like this:

 ```csharp
 public static class Program